 What we present to you this day, may seem to have been put together in a somewhat haphazard fashion ~ but the more I read it ~ the more it begins to make sense ~ however ~ it IS long, and hence ~ I will be posting it in several different “Chapters,” as all seems to have been put together with information coming from a range of resources.

-As with all postings at Metropolis Café our columns are open to discussion – and correction by knowledgeable and qualified readers and contributors, so please feel free to participate.
+As with most postings of our columns are open to discussion – and correction by knowledgeable and qualified readers and contributors, so please feel free to participate.
 In our next Chapter, we will be going traveling back to to an earlier part of America’s history to study what the Founders had to say about this thing called, ‘secession.’

 At the end of this lengthy post, you will find a link to a well related commentary, which expands the lessons contained below. we invite you to read, The Issue WAS State’s Rights

 Thomas Paine’s Revolutionary War pamphlet may have changed the course of American history.

 On December 19th, 1776, the firebrand journalist and activist Thomas Paine (1737-1809) published the first volume of his political pamphlet The Crisis (also known as The American Crisis).
 The Crisis would feature five more volumes over the next twelve months, documenting much of the first full year of the incipient American Revolution against England.
 Paine would go on to release thirteen additional volumes between 1778 and the Revolution’s 1783 conclusion, continuing to trace the conflict’s evolution and to add his passionate support to the colonist cause at each stage.

 That December 19th number begins with some of the most eloquent and inspiring lines in American history: